saumya-k-j/organizational-authenticity/PART1.md

   (e.g. SLB's old `/who-we-are` 2019–22 + new `/about/who-we-are` 2022–24).
 The agent submits
   *all* confirmed URLs and the harness unions their real per-year coverage (storing a per-year URL map), so a year is filled whenever *any* confirmed URL has it, leaving a cell blank only when no URL covers it.
-(SLB: 4y → 6y once both paths count.)
 - **Canonical flag.** When only a sub-brand/regional page exists in the archive (e.g. XOM's `/aviation/about-us`, because `corporate.exxonmobil.com` is empty in the archive), the agent fills from it but marks `is_canonical=false` with a note, so non-corporate picks are reviewable in